carineribeirost/ChemSpaceMap/README.md

 ```
 conda install -c conda-forge umap-learn
 ```

+## Requirements
+The file dataset.csv must be in the same directory as ChemMapSpace.py

 ## How to run

 * Download the code and unzip it on the desired directory